MarinaNitze/progress-dashboard/plays/financial-bonuses-for-recruitment-referrals.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Provide financial bonuses to foster families for recruitment referrals
+title: Pay caregivers for bringing in new caregivers
-tags: ["recruitment", "retention", "play"]
+tags: ["general-engagment", "play"]
 ---

 Providing financial bonuses to current foster families who recruit more families is an additional way to financially support current families.
 This also incentivizes successful recruitment activities.{.t-large}